Which school do you want to support?

 County Offices of Education review and approve district budgets and LCAPs.

-Most county offices provide at least some services to their local school districts.
+Most county offices provide at least some direct services to their local school districts.
 Some manage special statewide projects.
 For example, the state’s Fiscal Crisis and Management Assistance Team (FCMAT) operates out of the Kern County office.
-Some of the smallest school districts, also known as "direct service districts," outsource all their business office functions to their local county office.
+The state collaborative for Education Excellence (CCEE) operates out of the Marin county office.
+Some of the state's smallest school districts, also known as direct service districts, outsource most or all of their business office functions to their local county office.

 Most county offices also operate some education programs that provide services directly to students.
-Typically, these are special education programs for students with rare disabilities, special day schools for students who have been expelled, and court schools for juvenile offenders.
+Typically, these are special education programs for students with specific disabilities such as blindness or deafness, schools for students who have been expelled, and court schools for juvenile offenders.
 About half of the state’s county offices run Regional Occupational Centers/Programs (ROC/Ps) that provide Career Technical Education programs to youth and some adults.
-Some county offices manage training programs funded by the federal government as well as programs for Indian Education and Migrant Education.
+Some county offices manage training programs funded by the federal government as well as programs for Native American education (OIE) and Migrant Education (MEP).

-By law, county offices have various forms of oversight over local districts and over some charter schools.
+By law, county offices have various forms of oversight over local districts and charter schools.
 They include:

 In 2014, county offices were given new responsibility as part of the shift to the Local Control Funding Formula.
-County offices of education must assure that local school districts’ Local Control Accountability Plans (LCAPs) are prepared properly and that a district’s budget is sufficient to implement the improvement strategies outlined in its LCAP.
-With this change, county offices of education became potential power players in education change: in principle, at least, county offices of education may be in a position to evaluate and influence district plans not just on the basis of fiscal issues, but on the basis of other concerns including equitable use of education resources.
+County superintendents must assure that local school districts’ Local Control Accountability Plans (LCAPs) are prepared properly and that a district’s budget is sufficient to implement the improvement strategies outlined in its LCAP.
+In 2021, the state department of education sent a clear signal that it expects county office to scrutinize school district plans and enforce the proper use of LCFF funds designated to support equity.

 The next lesson turns to an often overlooked part of the school system: Teachers Unions.